conorsheppard/flight-paths/README.md

 ![Coverage](./badges/jacoco.svg)

 A command-line Java application that calculates all possible flight paths between two cities in the world of **Game of Thrones**, showing the total cost for each valid route (north-to-south only).
-Built with Java 24, Picocli, and Docker.

 ## 🧭 Overview